AI in Planning: Opportunities and Challenges and How to Prepare

 Clinton Andrews, AICP

-Clinton Andrews is a professor of urban planning, director of the Rutgers Center for Green Building, and associate dean for research at Rutgers University’s Bloustein School.
+Clinton Andrews is a professor of urban planning and the associate dean for research at Rutgers University’s Bloustein School.
 He was educated at Brown and MIT in engineering and planning, and worked previously in the private sector and at Princeton University.
-He teaches environmental planning and quantitative methods courses, including a new course in public informatics, and performs research on how people use the built environment.
+He teaches environmental planning and quantitative methods courses, and performs research on how people use and transform the built environment.
 He publishes both scholarly and popular articles and his books include Humble Analysis: The Practice of Joint fact-Finding, Regulating Regional Power Systems, and Industrial Ecology and Global Change.
-He is co-editor of the Journal of Planning Education and Research.
 He is a member of the American Institute of Certified Planners and a licensed Professional Engineer.
-Andrews is a Fellow of AAAS, president-elect of the IEEE Society on Social Implications of Technology, and an avid experimenter with new methods for collecting field data in urban settings.
+Andrews is a Fellow of AAAS, immediate past president of the IEEE Society on Social Implications of Technology, and co-director of the Center for Urban Policy Research.

 Petra Hurtado, PhD